alcogy/MossAPI/README.md

-# Modular Synthesis API
+# MossAPI

-Docker Container based dynamic API system.
+container-based dynamic API assembling system.
-The architecture is not microservice and monolithic, similar to modular monolithic.
+The architecture is not microservice. similar to modular monolithic.
 Image is like a modular synth(musical equipment), you can reassemble services, without stop the API server.

 ## Gateway